ahrefs/monorobot/documentation/config_docs.md

 - Owners are defined _per PR label (or set of labels)_, instead of _per directory_ (or directory pattern)
 - Definitions should be placed in the per-repo Monorobot configuration file, instead of a `CODEOWNERS` file

+A rule matches if all of its `labels` (or `label`) are present in the PR.
+All matching rules are applied.

 Draft PR behavior is similar to code owners.
 From GitHub documentation:

 > Code owners are not automatically requested to review draft pull requests. [...]
 When you mark a draft pull request as ready for review, code owners are automatically notified.